-or you are preparing for your first egg donation program, this webinar is exactly for you.
-Find out what to expect, what factors affect the program’s success or failure and what to look out for during preparations for your next egg donation cycle.
+or you are preparing for your first egg donation programme, this webinar is exactly for you.
+Find out what to expect, what factors affect the programme’s success or failure and what to look out for during preparations for your next egg donation cycle.

 Embryo quality vs implantation problems

 Patients deciding to use donor eggs typically do so after IVF with their own oocytes has repeatedly failed.
-It can, therefore, come as a saddening realisation to discover that IVF with donated oocytes isn’t always the magical hoped-for cure.
+It can, therefore, come as a saddening realisation to discover that IVF with donated oocytes is not always the magical hoped-for cure.
 Whilst the use of donor eggs is indeed associated with increased pregnancy rates, like any other fertility treatment it can unfortunately also fail.

 In this webinar, Dr Maria Arque, a specialist in obstetrics, gynaecology and reproductive medicine at Fertty International Clinic, Barcelona

 There are three main recognised causes behind unsuccessful donor egg IVF treatments; the embryo, the endometrium and the blood flow and immunology.

 30% of eggs retrieved have the potential to result in aneuploid